MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
 Allows the IT admin (when used with **Update/ActiveHoursStart**) to manage a range of active hours where update reboots are not scheduled.
 This value sets the end time.
 There is a 12 hour maximum from start time.

 > [!NOTE]
 > The default maximum difference from start time has been increased to 18 in Windows 10, version 1703.
 In this version of Windows 10, the maximum range of active hours can now be configured.
 See **Update/ActiveHoursMaxRange** below for more information.